 Q – I have traveled quite a bit since my Mom is in the international real estate business.
-I like your site but it is a bit behind in technology.
+I like your site take a look https://www.best-innisfil-real-estate.ca/, she will help you if you need a real estate agent, she even can help you find the right storage facility for you if you are moving out of the city, she will recommended you Internationing movers services.
 I am wondering why airlines are still showing movies in seat backs, which is very 1950’s.
 Wouldn’t it be better if every passenger was given a Virtual Reality headset so they could watch movies and also play games without disturbing the person sitting next to them?
 The technology already exists.
 Hope you can answer this.
 I think you need more younger writers but this is still a cool site.
 I’ve learned a lot.

 A – Thank you very much and congratulations on your choice of reading.
 You are certainly right about our need for younger technology writers.
 We would be pleased to print any additional commentary you might care to provide in the future.